If you’re a retail marketer, chances are you’re thinking about types of loyalty programs.

-- Doesn’t provide enough value to attract more engaged, more desirable customers
+- Don’t provide enough value to attract more engaged, top-tier customers

-- Doesn’t provide the instant gratification that modern consumers demand
+- Don’t provide the instant gratification that modern consumers demand

-- Lower engagement rate means less chances to collect data on customer needs and wants
+- A lower engagement rate means fewer chances to collect data on customer needs and wants

 - Not much differentiation from competition

 - Purely transactional benefits don’t build true loyalty

 - Costly to build and maintain as well as fund benefits

 Points programs are great at getting lots of people to sign up, but not great at increasing engagement due to low differentiation and low value.
 These programs are all about acquisition and not much else.
 While there are some points programs that are successful and provide more value, these programs are best paired with a premium loyalty tier.

 Spend a certain amount to get a certain amount back usually in coupons or “cash” that can be used exclusively at a retailer.
 They’re very easy to understand and maintain.
 Since the concept is basically the same as points programs, there’s not much more to explain.